Generlate/Handbook/usage.md

 ## Handbook feedback

-We're constantly iterating on what the best version of our Sourcegraph handbook might look like.
+We're constantly iterating on what the best version of our Generlate handbook might look like.
 Is it easy to use?
 Do you find what you're looking for?
 Let us know [here](https://docs.google.com/forms/d/e/1FAIpQLSfb0yU9xmnvK2namuUzUEKbB9IqZlNQF2IWw0OpLsGvBiW2oQ/viewform?usp=sf_link).

 ## Handbook site troubleshooting